michael2012z/BitBible/markdown/KJV/files/2Chr.md

 12. And in every several city he put shields and spears, and made them exceeding strong, having Judah and Benjamin on his side.

-13. And the priests and the Levites that were in all Israel resorted to him out of all their coasts.resorted…: Heb. presented themselves to him
+13. And the priests and the Levites that were in all Israel resorted to him out of all their coasts.

 14. For the Levites left their suburbs and their possession, and came to Judah and Jerusalem: for Jeroboam and his sons had cast them off from executing the priest’s office unto the Lord: